leoelicos/devtips/README.md

 Diagnostic Routes builds on top of an application that allows users to give tips or suggestions, as well as leave feedback.
 The extension is that it has a wildcard route for serving up a 404 page, as well as a diagnostics route for logging usage statistics like failed form validation.

-The app uses `express.js` to coordinate the routes, and `uuid` to generate unique user ids.
+The app uses `express.js` to coordinate the routes, and `uuid` to generate unique error ids.
 The app is deployed on Heroku.

 I made this app to learn about `Express` including `helpers`, `middleware`, the `public` folder, `routes`, and `server.js`.